orangejuice/blog/data/activity/movie-奇迹之地-第二季-2018/record.en.md

 date: 2021-11-17 07:06:49+08:00
 douban:
   rating: 8.9
-  subtitle: 2018 / UK / Documentary / Russell Leven / Sophie O'Connor
+  subtitle: 2018 / UK / Documentary / Russell Leven / Sophie Okenedo
 ---

-I spent quite a while watching the three episodes, it didn't quite captivate me, it felt like some of the places have been shown before.
-After watching the third episode about the Alps and Matterhorn yesterday, I found it very appealing.
+Watched the three episodes over a long time, wasn't that addictive, felt like some of it was familiar.
+Finished the third episode yesterday about the Alps and Matterhorn, and it was quite captivating.